corb555/Task-Score/README.md

 ### Reverse Scale
 Since the Utility Selector chooses the task with the highest values, you sometimes need to reverse the scale for  a parameter to have it increase utility.
 For example, as a player’s health gets lower, you might want to give a higher result for getting a healthpack.
 You can do this by assigning a negative weight.
 This is handled as a special case that reverses the scale (100-value) and applies the absolute value of the weight.

+### Upper and Lower Bounds
+You can also specify that an attribute MUST be lower than a value or greater than a value.
+If the attribute does not fall in those bounds a score of zero is returned.
+For example, you can configure that playerDistance must be less than 8 for Melee attack.

 ### Setup
 1. Follow the Setup instructions for the Distance component, Anger Component, and Shooter Variables component below, before setting up this component.
 1. In the Behavior Designer edit window, add a Task Score Task for each activity under Utility Selector and connect it to the Utility Selector with the actions connected below it.
 Those components will be necessary to provide attributes for scoring.
 1. In the BD Inspection window for each Task Score task, add the Global Variables you want for this task and add the weight for each variable.
+You can also set a "greater than" value and a "less than" value for each attribute.
+If the bound is not met, zero is returned for the score.

 ### FPS Example